 Using Medium as Your Blog

 Notwithstanding the convenience aspect, there are some issues to consider before going ahead with using Medium as a replacement for your blog.
-Make sure you carefully think this through before making a decision.
+You can’t do any SEO web design optimization and very little for the actual content.
+So make sure you carefully think this through before making a decision.

 Choosing Your Domain Name

 Medium, unlike a self-hosted site, stores and serves your content to your readers on the web.
 Although not having to take care of these aspects simplifies things, it also means that by default, the URL of your posts will have the domain name of medium.com like this:

 There in lies the problem.
 You’re married to Medium.
 All your past promotional efforts for the post lead readers back to your article with the medium.com domain name.